nickname2002/MonoZenith/README.md

 ```

 ### Setting up the screen
-Initially, the screen size is set to be 300x300 pixels.
-Besides, the screen has a starting
-background color of black and a title of "MonoZenith".
-These properties can be changed
-using the provided helper methods in the `Game` class.
+Modify screen properties using helper methods in the `Init` method:

 ```csharp
 /* Initialize game vars and load assets. */